 More specifically financial freedom, which in turn will bring me:

-- the freedom to live where ever I want.
+- the freedom to live wherever I want.

 - the ability to give my family whatever they want or need.